Townk/ansible-beautiful-output/README.md

 Faced with such scenario, I spent some time to create this plugin to satisfy my _"beautiful terminal"_ goal with Ansible.

-Is worth notice that taste is a very subjective point, and what looks good for me is not necessarilly good for you.
+It is worth notice that taste is a subjective point, and what looks good for me is not necessarily good for you.

 ## Requirements
 The control machine has to have the `watchdog` python libraries installed prior